Mornington, Victoria: Culture

 Mornington is an attractive destination for shopping and features some excellent restaurants and cafes.
 The north of Mornington is also home to several horse breeders and stables.
 It has a library and numerous parks, gardens and historical buildings, many of which are open to the public.
 It holds several annual festivals, and holds a market day in the main street every Wednesday, which attracts hundreds of people.

 The Mornington Peninsula Regional Gallery, opened in 1971, is the major art gallery for the region and hosts a number of major exhibitions, including the Archibald Prize in 2013.
 Surrounding the gallery are several parks and the Mornington Botanical Rose Gardens.

 Education

-Within Mornington are several schools including Mornington Primary School, Mornington Secondary College, Mornington Park Primary School, St. Macartan's Parish Primary School and Benton Junior College.
+Within Mornington are several schools including Mornington Primary School, Mornington Secondary College, Mornington Park Primary School, St. Macartan's Parish Primary School, Padua College and Benton Junior College.

 Transport

 Mornington is served by three major roadways, Peninsula Link (Mornington Peninsula Freeway), Nepean Highway and Moorooduc Highway.
-All three are dual-carriageway arterial roads with varying speed limits of 80 km/h-100 km/h.
+All three are dual-carriageway arterial roads with varying speed limits of 80–100 km/h.
 The Melbourne bus routes 781, 784, 785, and 788 services the area.

 The Mornington railway line closed in 1981 and reopened in 1991 as the heritage Mornington Railway with the aims of restoring the line in future.